-Wolverhampton will continue to actively promote primary and community-focused alternatives to hospital for unplanned care.
+Wolverhampton will continue to promote actively primary and community-focused alternatives to hospital for unplanned care.
 There has already been substantial resources and pathways designed to prevent hospital attendance for those at risk of unnecessary hospitalisation.
 We will continue to improve and develop:

 - Improved access to out of core GP hours over and above the General Medical Services contract. - Integrated MDTs in primary care for patients identified requiring a multi-disciplinary approach to assure the appropriate care at home in the community and away from urgent/emergency care where appropriate.
-Primary Care MDT co-ordination, will make use of personalised care plan and a shared care record across Health, Social Care and Mental Health providers.

-- Additional primary care sessions during bank holidays. - Urgent Treatment Centres (UTC) to more appropriately manage primary care patients who attend the acute site. - Integrated NHS 111 with the UTC to allow direct booking of primary care appointments as an alternative to emergency department attendance. - A Primary Care in-reach approach to support care for residents in care homes as part of the wider development of multi-disciplinary team working enabling patients to be treated in their usual place of residence without the need for them to be conveyed to hospital.
+Primary Care MDT co-ordination, will make use of personalised care plana and a shared care record across Health, Social Care and Mental Health providers. - Additional primary care sessions during bank holidays. - Urgent Treatment Centres (UTC) to more appropriately manage primary care patients who attend the acute site. - Integrated NHS 111 with the UTC to allow direct booking of primary care appointments as an alternative to emergency department attendance. - A Primary Care in-reach approach to support care and nursing home patients to be treated without the need to convey into hospital supplemented by rapid support at times of an exacerbation of a condition